 (4) These are the numbers of spectral line channels produced in the AP.
-Any number of spectral line channels that is a power of 2, that is less than or equal to the number in the table, and that is greater than or equal to 2 may be selected using the data selection parameters on the DS card.
+Any number of spectral line channels that is a power of 2, that is less than or equal to the number in the table, and that is greater than or equal to 2 may be selected using the data selection parameters available in OBSERVE

-mode.
-The correlator modes beginning with 2 or 4 will allow the IF channels to be at different bandwidths as well as at different frequencies within the same band.
+It is also possible to use multiple, independent subarrays in spectral line mode.
+Correlator modes 2AB, 2AD, 2BC and 4 allow the IF channels to be at different bandwidths as well as at different frequencies within the same band (e.g., mode 2AB will permit the AxA correlations to be at a different frequency and bandwidth than the BxB correlation).
 There are other restrictions.
-Contact Ken Sowinski or Elias Brinks for further details.
+See 3.7 for details.

 Of central interest to observers is the stability of the spectra.
 Spectral line dynamic range is commonly defined as the ratio of the continuum brightness to the minimum detectable line brightness in an image.
 This ratio is limited by instrumental effects which must be calibrated out.
 The spectral dynamic range depends on bandwidth in a poorly understood way.
-Applying the on-line autocorrelation only should result in about 50:1 dynamic range and is generally discouraged.
-Values exceeding 10,000:1 at C and X-bands can be achieved but it requires the most careful data editing and bandpass calibration.
+Applying the on-line autocorrelation only should result in about 50:1 dynamic range and is strongly discouraged.
+Values exceeding 10,000:1 at C and X-bands can be achieved but it requires careful data editing and bandpass calibration.
 A more typical limit is around 1,000:1.
 At L-band spectral dynamic ranges of 1000:1 can be achieved by observing a suitable bandpass calibrator.
 Consult with Elias Brinks for more details.

 See "A Short Guide for VLA Spectral Line Observers" for more information.

-3.12 VLBI Observations
+3.13 VLBI Observations

 The VLA participates in VLBI projects run during Network sessions, as well as in non-Network VLBA projects run outside of Network sessions.
-The VLA supports VLBI observations in either single-antenna or phased-array modes.
-Data can be recorded in VLBA, Mark III, or Mark II formats.
+The VLA supports VLBI observations in either single-antenna or phasedarray modes.
+Data can be recorded in VLBA or Mark III formats.
 Each type of recording makes use of the VLA's VLBA data acquisition system.
 A comprehensive document entitled "VLBI at the VLA" is available.

 VLBI at the VLA is overseen by Mark Claussen and Joan Wrobel.
 Mark is responsible for VLBI hardware readiness.
-Either Mark or Joan can be consulted for general information regarding matters such as observing in VLBA, Mark III, or Mark II formats; phased-array or single-dish observations; or calibration of the VLA for VLBI.
+Either Mark or Joan can be consulted for general information regarding matters such as observing in VLBA or Mark III formats; phased-array or single-dish observations; or calibration of the VLA for VLBI.
 However, each VLBI project involving the VLA, whether run during or outside of a Network session, will be assigned an AOC contact by Barry Clark.
 Queries from an observer concering specific information about a specific project should be directed to the AOC contact assigned to the project.
 If the project's principal investigator is an AOC employee, then that person will be assumed to be the AOC contact.